opa-oz/terraform-provider-cloud-config/docs/resources/cloud-config.md

 - `locale_configfile` (String) The file in which to write the locale configuration (defaults to the distro’s default location).
 - `manage_etc_hosts` (Boolean) Whether to manage `/etc/hosts` on the system.
 If true, render the hosts file using `/etc/cloud/templates/hosts.tmpl` replacing `$hostname` and `$fdqn`.
 - `manage_etc_hosts_localhost` (Boolean) Append a 127.0.1.1 entry that resolves from FQDN and hostname every boot.
+- `ntp` (Block, Optional) Handle Network Time Protocol (NTP) configuration.
+If ntp is not installed on the system and NTP configuration is specified, ntp will be installed.

+If there is a default NTP config file in the image or one is present in the distro’s ntp package, it will be copied to a file with .dist appended to the filename before any changes are made.

+A list of NTP pools and NTP servers can be provided under the ntp config key.

+If no NTP servers or pools are provided, 4 pools will be used in the format:

+{0-3}.{distro}.pool.ntp.org (see [below for nested schema](#nestedblock--ntp))
 - `package_reboot_if_required` (Boolean) Set `true` to reboot the system if required by presence of `/var/run/reboot-required`.
 Default: `false`.
 - `package_update` (Boolean) Set `true` to update packages.
 Happens before upgrade or install.
 Default: `false`.
 - `package_upgrade` (Boolean) Set `true` to upgrade packages.
 Happens before install.
 Default: `false`.